 Today, the government is in chaos.
 It is corrupt and chiefly serves the interests of the elite, as evidenced by its failure to support its schools.
 The Haitian currency is in free-fall and inflation is rampant.
 Hunger is growing.
 Jobs are scarce.

 We cannot fix Haiti’s problems.
 We can plant seeds for a hopeful future.

 Why are they called EcoVillages?

 They practice sustainable, organic agriculture.
-MPP, an agricultural coop, has taught the residents how to compost to create rich soil, how to use tire gardens to conserve soil and water, and how to select and plant the most nutritious crops that thrive in the area’s dry and rainy seasons.
-Established residents are able to feed their families healthy meals from their land, while generating modest income to pay for necessities.
+MPP, a nation-wide agricultural co-op, has taught the residents how to compost to create rich soil, how to use tire gardens to conserve soil and water, and how to select and plant the most nutritious crops that thrive in the area’s dry and rainy seasons.
+EcoVillagers are able to feed their families healthy meals from their land, while generating modest income to pay for necessities.

 How big is the school now?
 What is the goal?

 The school has 9 classrooms, a kitchen, a dining hall, storage for food, a latrine, 2 large gardens, and a well.
 One more classroom is required for it to have all the facilities it needs to meet the standards set by the Haitian Ministry of Education for a Fundamental School.
 Children in Haiti must pass a national examination after the 9th grade to qualify to attend high school.
 Our goal is to educate children to pass that exam.

 What about long-term sustainability?